 Share these books with your child also helps discuss any questions or concerns they may have.

-Our librarians have gathered their favourite titles to create the Special times, special needs series of recommended reading lists with books to share with children and to support parents and carers.
 Please come in and chat with library staff any time to find more information and resources on this, or any other tricky topic, you want to know more about.

 Highlights from our booklist